iamsubhranil/RealMachine/CONCEPT.md

 save #2362, @46 // save the value 2362 at offset 46
 ```

-To store a value in the bytecode directly at the present location, one can use "savei", as in
+To store a value in the bytecode directly at the present location, one can use "const", as in

 ```
-savei #2674 // store 2674 in present offset
+const #2674 // store constant 2674 in present offset
 ```

 As usual, these too, will have their b and w counterparts.